Michaelmw17/Note-Taker/README.md

 For users that need to keep track of a lot of information, it's easy to forget or be unable to recall something important.
 Being able to take persistent notes allows users to have written information available when needed.

-## Acceptance Criteria

-Application should allow users to create and save notes.

-Application should allow users to view previously saved notes.

-Application should allow users to delete previously saved notes.

 ## Deploying the App